Your new home is perfect.

 Whether this is your very first kitchen or you just wanted to move with all new stuff, you’ll be set with the kitchen items above.

 Cooking, cleaning, and even eating is a breeze when you have all the things you need within your reach.
 No spur-of-the-moment substitutions are required.

-These new apartment kitchen essentials will more than prepare you to host your first dinner party or cook a tasty meal all for yourself.
+This list of essentials will meet all of your kitchen needs as you prepare for your first dinner party or cook a tasty meal all for yourself.